Emotional Maturity Is Physical Maturity

 - Appears in Star Trek: Voyager with the Ocampa, who are unusually short-lived but possess cognitive faculties greatly in excess of what you would expect from a race where nearly all the members are less than 10 years old.
 This gets exceptionally extreme when Harry Kim marries Kes' daughter, who's only 2 years old.

 - It also shows up with the Doctor, a computer program with no sense of personal attitude or interaction at all who, for most of the show's run, is emotionally indistinguishable from a normal man in his mid-40s.
+His personality is largely based on his creator, who himself is not what you'd call personable.
+The Doctor mostly grew out of this through his interactions with the crew.

 - Icheb, a former Borg drone, was only recently assimilated and aged from childhood to his late-teens in a maturation chamber.
 While sometimes socially-awkward, his maturity nonetheless matches his physical age, and even Captain Janeway disputes the assertion that he is "just a child".